mickfuzz/phd4/_posts/2021-10-29-project-and-design-approaches.md

 Are you making the most of the power of communities in your classroom.
 Before you start your next unit of work you can ask you self some of the following questions.

 - At what stages in your learners able to work together during your unit of work?
 Are there chances for peer feedback?
+- Are there examples of the work of students or others available for your students to examine, to use and to inspire them?
 - Can you draw on the roles or identities that students have adopted in other work?
 Are they able to reflect on the specifics on those roles to contribute to the effectiveness of their teamwork?
-- Is there a connection with other communities outside of the classroom?
-Can your learners make the connection directly?
+- Can you help your learners make a connection between the work they are doing and other professional or enthusiast communities outside of the classroom?

 <!--
 And SINGPOSTING to the rest of the chapter